-Objectives 1.
-Ensure all procurement processes are digitalized 2.
-Standardized the legal and regulatory framework in procurement process 3.
+Objectives 1.Ensure all procurement processes are digitalized 2.Standardized the legal and regulatory framework in procurement process 3.
 Implement a unified procurement contracts system over all the MDAs and public sector entities Outputs One Stop shop facility for e-GP infrastructure Digitalised procurement process.
-Direct Procurement for MDAs and Public Sector Entities Standardised procurement policy document Gender and Sustainable Procurement Enhanced Capacity and Decentralisation

-Implementing the functionality of the Complaints Review Board Progress Consultant recruited to produce report on E-readiness for E-procurement system The GPPA Act 2020 currently at NA awaiting ratification.
+Direct Procurement for MDAs and Public Sector Entities Standardised procurement policy document Gender and Sustainable Procurement Enhanced Capacity and Decentralisation Implementing the functionality of the Complaints Review Board Progress Consultant recruited to produce report on E-readiness for E-procurement system The GRPA Assessment and the Management and the system The GRPA Assessment and the system and the system and the system are system.
+The GPPA Act 2020 currently at NA awaiting ratification.
 Ongoing assessment of all MDAs to ascertain their capacity on procurement registration and accreditation.
 Gender procurement policy included in the new Act.
-Status Ongoing Challenges Not provided
+Status Ongoing